-experiences and outcomes.
-These describe the knowledge, skills, attributes and capabilities of the four capacities that young people are expected to develop.
+Each curriculum area in the broad general education is planned around a nationally agreed programme of experiences and outcomes (often called Es and Os).
+These describe the knowledge, skills, attributes and capabilities that young people are expected to develop.

 Learning in the broad general education may often span a number of curriculum areas (for example a literacy project planned around science and technology might include outdoor learning experiences, research and the use of ICT).
 There is likely to be themed and project learning, as well as wider opportunities to show how skills and knowledge can be used in challenging, different and interesting ways.
 The term often used for this is interdisciplinary learning.